Kawasaki KLX 230 vs Hero XPulse 200 4V: Spec comparison

-- On paper, the Kawasaki KLX 230 is more powerful than the Hero XPulse 200 4V.

 Kawasaki has recently introduced the highly awaited KLX 230 dual-sport motorcycle in India.
-Given its engine displacement and intended use, the KLX might not be a direct rival to the Hero Xpulse 200 4V.
-However, people might still be interested in how both these models fair against each other.
+Given its engine displacement and intended use, the KLX positions itself as a competitor to the well-known Hero Xpulse 200 4V.
+As we await the official pricing details from Kawasaki for this new model, it is pertinent to examine how it compares to Hero's compact adventure motorcycle.

 The KLX 230 gets a proper dual-sport look with its slim design, tall seat height a slim headlamp design and a beak-like front mudguard.
 Then there is the XPulse 200 4V which comes with an LED headlamp, a beak-like front mudguard, knuckle guards and LED Daytime Running Lamps.
 Overall, the XPulse 200 4V does look like an off-roader.